Soliqua: 7 things you should know

 - When you are ready to inject, take a new pen out of the refrigerator at least an hour before using it.
 Cold medicine is more painful to inject.
 Pull off the green cap.
 Wipe the rubber seal with an alcohol swab then attach a new needle.
 Always make sure you dial up the correct dose of Soliqua for you.

 - Choose a place to inject and hold the pen at a 90-degree angle to the cleaned injection site (straight up and down).
 Push the needle into the skin.
-Place your thumb on the injection button then press all the way in and hold.
+Place your thumb on the injection button then press in and hold.
 Keep holding until you see 0 in the dose window, then count to ten.
-Then remove the pen and needle from the skin, remove the needle and throw it away in an FDA-approved sharps box.
+Then remove the pen and needle from the skin, remove the needle, and throw it away in an FDA-approved sharps box.

 - Your pen is intended to be used for more than one dose.
 While a pen is in use, you can leave it out of the refrigerator for up to 28 days.
 You just need to replace the needle each time you use it.